Buckingham: Tourism

 The town's tourist attractions include the Chantry Chapel, the Buckingham Old Gaol museum, the Sir George Gilbert Scott designed St.Peter & St Paul Church and a number of picturesque Georgian streetscapes.
 Nearby to Buckingham include Stowe School, Stowe Landscape Gardens and Silverstone Circuit.

 Buckingham has a number of hotels including the Villiers Hotel and White Hart in the town centre, and Best Western Buckingham Hotel and Travelodge on the outskirts.

 Healthcare

 Buckingham is served by one GP surgery (The Swan Practice) and a community hospital.
 A minor injuries unit at the hospital was closed in 2009 and the nearest major hospital with an accident & emergency department is in Milton Keynes.

 Media

+The town is served by the Buckingham & Winslow Advertiser weekly newspaper.

+Local radio stations are BBC Three Counties Radio, Heart East, Greatest Hits Radio Bucks, Beds and Herts and 3Bs Radio, a community based station that broadcast to the town as well as to Bicester and Brackley.

-The town is served by the Buckingham & Winslow Advertiser weekly newspaper and is within the broadcast area of local independent radio Mix 96, Heart Four Counties (now Heart East) and the BBC Three Counties Radio stations.
-The town sits between two television transmitters, with residents able to choose between ITV Anglia/BBC East and ITV Meridian/BBC South.
+The town sits between two television transmitters, with residents able to choose between Oxford (ITV Meridian/BBC South) and Sandy Heath (ITV Anglia/BBC East).